-Every pupil at Northburn who requires additional support and/or is on the SEND register has a Pupil Profile.
-Each Profile is developed through discussion with the child, their parents, teachers and teaching assistants.
-These individual Profiles are monitored and reviewed referencing how quality-first teaching is implemented in the classroom according to the Northumberland SENCO Handbook.
-(This Handbook is designed to help identify the teacher, who is responsible for adapting lessons to respond to the strengths and needs of all pupils (Teaching Standards 2012).)
-It identified features of quality-first teaching and in-school intervention that schools may provide to meet pupils' needs and to help schools to identify when best to access other services and resources for those with higher needs.
+Every pupil who requires additional support and/or is on the SEND register has a Pupil Passport.
+Each Passport is developed through discussion with the child, their parents, teachers and teaching assistants.
+These individual Passports are monitored and reviewed referencing how quality-first teaching is implemented in the classroom according to the Northumberland SENCO Handbook 2016.
+(This Handbook is designed to help identify the teacher who is responsible for adapting lessons to respond to the strengths and needs of all pupils (Teaching Standards 2012).)
+It identifies features of quality-first teaching and in-school intervention that we may provide to meet pupils' needs and to help us to identify when best to access other services and resources for those with higher needs.

-If, after a period of monitoring and reviewing using the Pupil Profile, a teacher still has concerns they will:
+If, after a period of monitoring and reviewing using the Pupil Passport, a teacher still has concerns they will:

 - 1. Inform the SENCO. - 2.
-Arrange a time to talk with parents and SENCO.

-- 3. At a joint meeting with Parents/carers and school make a decision as to whether it is necessary for the child to be placed on the SEND register. - 4.
+Arrange a meeting with parents and the SENCO. - 3.
+At a joint meeting with parents/carers, make a decision as to whether it is necessary for the child to be placed on the SEND register. - 4.
 The SENCO will then advise next steps and arrange for further assessment, referral and provision as appropriate.